MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-block-access-consumer-accounts.md

    - Add the HTTP header **X-GoogApps-Allowed-Domains:** followed by a comma-separated list with the allowed domain names.

       > [!IMPORTANT]
       > Make sure the list includes the domain you registered with Google Workspace and any secondary domains you added.
-      > Example: X-GoogApps-Allowed-Domains: mydomain1.com, mydomain2.com
+      > Example: `X-GoogApps-Allowed-Domains: mydomain1.com, mydomain2.com`

-5. To let users to sign in to specific accounts, add the following values to the header:
+5. To let users sign in to specific accounts, add the following values to the header:

    - **domain_name** for accounts on specific domains, such as altostrat.com and tenorstrat.com for accounts ending in @altostrat.com and tenorstrat.com
    - **consumer_accounts** for consumer Google Accounts, such as @gmail.com and @googlemail.com